aneldev/dyna-ts-module-boilerplate/README.md

 ### Debug on nodeJs with devTools

-1. Import in `webpack-debug-node.index.ts` write a small code to debug your module
+1. Import in `/debug/in-node.ts` write a small code to debug your module
 2. Call `yarn debug-dev-build` to start the builder.
 This builder watches your changes made in debug/ & src/ folders.
 3. Call `yarn debug-dev-devtools-brk` to start and debug with the devTools debugger of your Chrome browser.